kunukmak/coding-challenge/OmniGit.md

 # OmniGit

-The objective of UniGit is to allow an organization to migrate their codebase across different vendors (as for instance GitHub, BitBucket, GitLab, etc.).
+The objective of OmniGit is to allow an organization to migrate their codebase across different vendors (as for instance GitHub, BitBucket, GitLab, etc.).

 ## Terminology